ricktaylor/btpu/draft-taylor-dtn-btpu.md

 A sender MAY emit any Message multiple times in different Link-layer PDUs.
 Although every Link-layer PDU transmitted may contain different Messages, any repeated Message MUST be an exact copy of an already emitted Message.
 When segmenting bundles, not all Messages in a Transfer need be repeated the same number of times, and different Transfers may repeat Messages differently.

-Although it is RECOMMENDED that [Transfer Segment Messages](#transfer-segment-message) are emitted in ascending order of sequence number; once emitted, any Message MAY be repeated any number of times, in any order.
+Although it is RECOMMENDED that [Transfer Segment Messages](#transfer-segment-message) are emitted in ascending order of Segment Index; once emitted, any Message MAY be repeated any number of times, in any order.
 The number of repetitions of a particular Message is an implementation matter that can be influenced by many factors, including:

 - Offline analysis of the deployed environment may require a certain amount of Message repetition to reach some required certainty of transfer.
 - A higher 'reliability' factor associated with a particular Bundle may result in more copies of each associated Transfer Message being emitted.
 - Signalling from the link-layer protocol, or some other out-of-band mechanism, may trigger increased repetition of a subset Messages, to protect against some temporary spike in Link-layer PDU loss rate.

-The provided protection mechanisms are logically separate from any facilities the underlying link-layer protocol may have to protect against information loss through redundancy and erasure coding, and may be used as required by a deployment.
-If a link-layer protocol receives a duplicate transmission frame, it SHOULD be delivered to this protocol only once.
+Message replication is logically separate from any facilities the underlying link-layer protocol may have to protect against information loss through redundancy and/or erasure coding, and may be used as required by a deployment.
+If a link-layer protocol receives a duplicate Link-layer PDU, it SHOULD be delivered to this protocol only once.

 # Message Definitions